jirmjos/LivoloMqttGate_RCSwitch/README.md

 Switch numbers from 95 to 99 (both included) are reserved for dimmer management because in this case no "standard" all off code command are supported.
 Actually I have limited on code a total range switch management to 100 devices (00 to 99) that I think is more than enough to majority of uses, but of course this range can be extended with tribial code changes.
 ##
-The livolo switch "pairing" now is done very easily by placing the switch in learn/pairing mode (by pressing it for 5 seconds) and send to the livolo device the On or the Off command corresponding to the desired device state.
-You need do the pairing two times one corresponding to on state and once more to the off state.
+The livolo switch "pairing" now is done very easily by placing the switch in learn/pairing mode (by pressing it for 5 seconds until hear one beep) and send to the livolo device the On and Off command.
+Of course , you need do the pairing two times one corresponding to On state and repeat pairing process for the Off state.
 ##

 The generic form of the MQTT command topic / subtopic and command is as easy as follows: